trisulnsm/dinodoc/trisuldocs/docs/ag/domain/contexts.md

 The primary use cases for contexts are :

-1. multi homing separate customer networks
+1. Multi homing separate customer networks
-2. managing different parts of a large network
+2. Managing different parts of a large network

 The difference between a Trisul context and a new Trisul instance is the shared webserver, user, and admin framework.
 You can create any number